Parsa-Rajabi/CPSC-100/docs/syllabus.md

 #### Request a Remarking

-Requests must include a written case for the re-marking and be submitted to the course instructor(s) within 5 business days from receiving the mark.
+Requests must include a written letter for the re-marking and be submitted to the course TA/instructor within 5 business days from receiving the mark or a deadline specified by the TA/instructor, whichever comes first.
 The request must be signed and submitted via email.

+Course grades are considered final on a rolling basis (e.g. as we progress through the semester).
+After the regrading request deadline (e.g., 5 business days or deadline set by TA/instructor), grades will be considered final and no further requests will be accepted.
+Students are encouraged to review their grades and ask questions within the specified time frame.
+Inquiries after the deadline will not be considered.

 The re-marking request will be reviewed by the teaching team and if accepted, the item will be re-marked in its entirety by both the course instructor and the marking TA.
 This may result in a higher, unchanged, or lower mark overall which will be final.

+## Wellness and Mental Health

+Health and wellness, both physical and mental, are important for academic success.
+If you are having difficulty with your studies, feel overwhelmed, or are experiencing distress, UBC provides a number of resources to help.
+At this university, faculty and staff members are committed to providing students with a safe environment and support.

+For immediate mental health support (evenings AND weekends):

+- UBC Student Assistance Program: a free, 24/7 wellness resource for students.
+  - Phone (toll-free): Within North America - 1 833 590 1328,
+  - Website: link, with password UBCV
+- Here2Talk: 1-604-642-5212
+  - By phone, toll free at 1.877.857.3397 or direct 604.642.5212.
+  - While services are offered primarily in English, additional languages may be available upon request with the phone service.
+    - Online and Chat Services: www.here2talk.ca (offered in French and English)
+    - Mobile App: Download Here2Talk from the App Store or Google Play
+- Available Monday – Friday:
+  - UBC Counselling Services: 604 822 3811 (8:30-4:30pm)
+  - UBC Student Health Services: 604 822 7011 (Open Mon-Sat, see website for daily hours, open at 8am)
+  - A student can call when they open to try to get a same-day appointment.
+  - Sexual Violence Prevention and Response: https://svpro.ubc.ca/
+- In case of an emergency to your health and safety: Call 911
+  - If you are in crisis or distress:
+  - Call Crisis Center BC: 1-800-784-2433 (24/7)
+  - Call or visit VGH Access and Assessment Centre: 604-675-3700 (7:30am to 11:00pm)
+  - Visit your nearest emergency room